ratehub/code-style/react/README.md

 * [[react/jsx-no-duplicate-props]](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/jsx-no-duplicate-props.md): prevent something which is most-likely an error.
 * [[react/jsx-no-literals]](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/jsx-no-literals.md): all developments are to be done as i18n, therefore string literals should not be emitted directly.
 * [[react/jsx-no-undef]](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/jsx-no-undef.md): all variables should be defined within the file they are used.
 Circumventing this using global definitions makes files harder to reason about, and introduces maintainability concerns.  `allowGlobals: true` is being used to allow compatability with jsx-control-statements [see issue](https://github.com/vkbansal/eslint-plugin-jsx-control-statements#important).
+* [[jsx-control-statements/jsx-choose-not-empty]](https://github.com/vkbansal/eslint-plugin-jsx-control-statements/blob/master/docs/rules/jsx-choose-not-empty.md): an empty choose statement has no purpose, and was likely not intended by the author.
+* [[jsx-control-statements/jsx-for-require-each]](https://github.com/vkbansal/eslint-plugin-jsx-control-statements/blob/master/docs/rules/jsx-for-require-each.md): when `each` is missing, the statement has no purpose and was likely an unintended omission.
+* [["jsx-control-statements/jsx-for-require-of"]](https://github.com/vkbansal/eslint-plugin-jsx-control-statements/blob/master/docs/rules/jsx-for-require-of.md): when `of` is missing, the statement has no purpose and was likely an unintended omission.
+* [[jsx-control-statements/jsx-if-require-condition]](https://github.com/vkbansal/eslint-plugin-jsx-control-statements/blob/master/docs/rules/jsx-if-require-condition.md): when `condition`is missing the statement has no purpose, and was likely an unintended omission.
+* [[jsx-control-statements/jsx-otherwise-once-last]](https://github.com/vkbansal/eslint-plugin-jsx-control-statements/blob/master/docs/rules/jsx-otherwise-once-last.md): enforce proper usage of `Otherwise`.
+Improper use was likely not intended by the author.
+* [[jsx-when-require-condition]](https://github.com/vkbansal/eslint-plugin-jsx-control-statements/blob/master/docs/rules/jsx-when-require-condition.md): when `condition` is missing, the statement has no purpose and was likely and unintended omission.

 ### Warnings:
 * [[react/no-deprecated]](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-deprecated.md): generally, behaviours are depreciated for a reason.
 In order to keep current with a framework, any code using depreciated functionality should be refactored to no longer require it.